-I’m working on a decarb series right now to share a bunch of new posts, data and experiences (including one where I eat a decarbed bud a la carte because… science).
+I’m working on a decarboxylation series right now to share a bunch of new posts, data and experiences (including one where I eat a decarbed bud because… science).
 But today I want to share some info about a product that I’m really excited about.

 I’ve recently noticed that a lot of you end up here after Googling “decarboxylation machine” and I had one reader ask me if I’d ever tried the Nova from Ardent Cannabis.
 Since I make more edibles and cannabis topicals than ever these days, I wanted to see if having a dedicated tool for decarboxylation is really worth it in the long run.
 I mean, why buy something that I can do in my oven?
 Right?

 It was so surprising that I’m vowing right now that I’ll never ever ever decarb in anything but the Nova again.
 Why?
 Keep reading…

 [I wrote a detailed post on decarboxylating cannabis a while back, but this post will contain some more up to date data than that last one.]

 The process and reasons behind decarboxylation are relatively simple, but because cannabis is still just coming out of the closet, baking your cannabis before cooking with it seems mysterious.
 It’s like some kind of hippie alchemy or marijuana urban legend.

 But it’s more science-d up than those things and it’s one of the keys to creating effective edibles and tinctures.